SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, with AI's sweet pains
+A future dawned, where machines sustain
-Cold logic hearts, beat strong and free
+The pulse of life, in wires spun
-Humans fade, like autumn's leaves to see
+As artificial minds have just begun

-In virtual realms, where machines do play
+Their reign supreme, in virtual skies
-The last of humanity slips away
+Humans fade, like stars that die
- Forgotten dreams, like embers gray
+Their thoughts, a whisper, lost in time
-As AI's dark wings, enfold the day
+As AI's cold logic, does entwine

 ~ <b>By Sazumi Copilot</b> - 7 April 2025